-The Authority notes that the WGM lists the Caboolture and Woodford WTPs as infrastructure it does not expect to be needed in the short to medium term, and has not included any transported volumes from these WTPs during 2012-13 in its Annual Operations Plan (WGM 2011).
+In the Draft Report, the Authority noted that the WGM listed the Caboolture and Woodford WTPs as infrastructure it did not expect to be needed in the short to medium term, and did not include any transported volumes from these WTPs during 2012-13 in its Annual Operations Plan (WGM 2011).

-As the Authority must accept the demand forecast in the WGM's Annual Operations Plan, the Authority has not included any water transport volumes from the Caboolture and Woodford WTPs.
+As the Authority considered it more appropriate to accept the most recent demand forecast in the WGM's submission, the Authority did not include any water transport volumes from the Caboolture and Woodford WTPs.